gatewayd-io/docs/plugins/gatewayd-plugin-sql-ids-ips.md

 - **Prometheus Metrics Integration**: Captures detection metrics for insights into plugin performance.
 - **Logging**: Detailed logs are maintained for each detected injection attempt, including a prediction confidence score.
 - **Configurable via Environment Variables**: Control plugin behavior and thresholds easily.

+## DeepSQLi

+The plugin must be used in conjunction with DeepSQLi, a deep-learning model for SQL injection detection.
+DeepSQLi is available as a separate service and must be started before the plugin.
+For more information, refer to the [DeepSQLi documentation](https://github.com/gatewayd-io/DeepSQLi).

 ## Installation